Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Bomb Range Chance"			"15.0"

 			// The Mutant Tank's rock creates an explosion when it breaks.
-			// Note: This does not need "Ability Enabled" or "Bomb Hit" set to "1".
+			// Note: This does not need "Ability Enabled" or "Bomb Hit" to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Bomb Rock Break"			"0"

-			// The Mutant Tank's rock as this many chances out of 100.0% to trigger the rock break ability.
+			// The Mutant Tank's rock has this many chances out of 100.0% to trigger the rock break ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --